samuzora/writeups/greyhats-2022/README.md

 Now we have 2 options:

-1. Try to find Apache path traversal bypass
+1. Try to find Apache URL normalization bypass
 2. Apache SSRF to backend and path traversal

 I tried the first one for very very very very long, until I decided it's not possible.

-Then I found [this](https://firzen.de/building-a-poc-for-cve-2021-40438) SSRF vuln, and tried to exploit it but fail
+Then I found [this](https://firzen.de/building-a-poc-for-cve-2021-40438) SSRF vuln, and tried to exploit it but failed

 Post-CTF: Apparently it's the correct method :(( I just too noob to do it